janetub/viscan-script/VsicanScript_ProgramFunctions.md

 ---

-## [<](https://github.com/janetub/VSU-Library-Queueing-System/blob/main/VsicanScript.md) Mark the order as checked or rejected and provide feedback or comments
+## 9. Mark the Order as Checked or Rejected and Provide Feedback or Comments

 ### Order Status Update
 This feature is used to manage the status of library orders and provide necessary feedback after checking and verification of binding order requirements completeness and validity.